Credit assignment LOT Winter School

 Most RM1 classes have a limited number of participants.
 First-year students have priority for these courses, but second year RM students and PhD students can register as well.
 When they do, they will be automatically placed on a waiting list.
 When registration closes, LOT will inform them whether they can participate.

 Please note: If second year RM students/PhD students participate in RM1 courses, they should follow the rules outlined above for first year students in order to earn a 2.5 ECTS certificate.
 It is not possible to take the RM1 courses as a regular course (see below).

 For second year RM students and PhD students participating in regular courses:

-The deadline for submitting a paper is set at four weeks after the end of the LOT school.
+The student needs to contact the supervising teacher during the LOT school, who has to agree on the content and set-up of the paper.
+The deadline for submitting a paper is set at 4 weeks after the end of the LOT school.
 Papers must be sent directly to the supervising lecturer.
-The lecturer then has two weeks to assess the work, and informs LOT of the outcome.
-At most eight weeks after the school, LOT sends a certificate for 2 ECTS to the student for writing a paper for a course.
-These credits are to be signed off by the student’s home university.
+The lecturer then has 2 weeks to assess the work, and informs the LOT office of the outcome (pass/fail).
+If the paper fails, there is no possibility for the student to revise and resubmit.
+If the paper passes, the LOT office sends a certificate for 2 EC to the student for writing the paper.
+It is the student’s responsibility to have the credits signed off by their home university.